 - Net Profit

 You can use the Advanced Search button to view your refunds within a set timeframe, or a custom date range.
 You can export the view that you select.
+You can also search the report by Order ID, Title, ASIN, MSKU, or by scanning the UPC.

 Currently, in order to properly account for your refunds, you'll need to manually mark the refunds as either Sellable or Defective.